Please excuse the construction happening around our office. Please call 414-464-9021 if you have any troubles at all accessing our parking lot.

 When cleaning periodontal pockets, the laser vaporizes infected tissue, disinfecting the area and activating tissue re-growth at the same time.
 The laser energy penetrates the soft tissues while instantly sealing blood vessels and nerve endings.
 This benefit makes for much less, if any, postoperative pain with some of these treatments.
 It also encourages faster healing than traditional methods.

-• Gum recontouring — We use lasers to address gummy smiles, to create a more symmetrical gum line, and to prepare the gum line when putting a crown on a tooth.
+• Gum recontouring — We use lasers to address gummy smiles, to create a more symmetrical gum line, or to prepare the gum line when putting a crown on a tooth.

 • Implant placement — Instead of making an incision in the gum tissue with a scalpel, we use the laser to open the soft tissue to expose the jawbone beneath.
 This leads to less patient discomfort and faster healing after we place the implant base.